ballerina-attic/module-ballerinax-jira/README.md

 ```

-## Working with Jira connector actions
+## Working with JIRA connector actions

-All actions of Jira Connector are **single-return type actions**, which will returns either response or an error.
+All actions of JIRA Connector are **single-return type actions**, which will returns either response or an error.
 Response can be either a `ballerina record` or a boolean value,depending on the context.
 Error response is also a ballerina record of type`JiraConnectorError`.